Normality Calibration in Semi-supervised Graph Anomaly Detection: Experiments

-\textbf{Competing Methods.} The competing methods include reconstruction-based methods: DOMINANT \citep{ding2019deep} and AnomalyDAE \citep{fan2020anomalydae}, one-class classification: OCGNN \citep{wang2021one}, adversarial learning based methods: AEGIS \citep{ding2021inductive} and GAAN \citep{chen2020generative}, affinity maximization-based methods: TAM \citep{hezhe2023truncated}, and anomaly generation-based method: GGAD \citep{qiao2024generative}.
-A more detailed description of competing methods can be found in the App. \ref{app:competing_methods}.
-Except GGAD that is specifically designed for the semi-supervised setting, the competing methods are primarily unsupervised methods, which are adapted to our semi-supervised setting following \citep{qiao2024generative}: reconstruction is performed using only the normal nodes, the one-class center calculation is based on only the normal nodes, the adversarial discriminator is trained with the normal nodes, and the affinity maximization is also applied on the normal nodes solely.
+\textbf{Competing Methods.} The competing methods include reconstruction-based methods: DOMINANT \citep{ding2019deep}, GADNR \citep{roy2024gad}, ADA-GAD \citep{he2024ada} and AnomalyDAE \citep{fan2020anomalydae}, one-class classification: OCGNN \citep{wang2021one} and RHO \citep{ai2026semi}, adversarial learning based methods: AEGIS \citep{ding2021inductive} and GAAN \citep{chen2020generative}, affinity maximization-based methods: TAM \citep{hezhe2023truncated}, and anomaly generation-based method: GGAD \citep{qiao2024generative}.
+A more detailed description of competing methods can be found in App. \ref{app:competing_methods}.
+Except GGAD and RHO that are specifically designed for the semi-supervised setting, the rest of competing methods are primarily unsupervised methods, which are adapted to our semi-supervised setting following \citep{qiao2024generative}: reconstruction is performed using only the normal nodes, the one-class center calculation is based on only the normal nodes, the adversarial discriminator is trained with the normal nodes, and the affinity maximization is also applied on the normal nodes solely.
+Note that some unsupervised methods, such as CoLA \citep{liu2021anomaly}, GRADATE \citep{duan2023graph}, and HUGE \citep{pan2025label}, cannot be adapted to semi-supervised setting due to their design more relying on fully unlabeled data, which are excluded from our comparison.

-\textbf{Evaluation Metric.} Following \citep{liu2021anomaly, qiao2024generative}, two widely-used metrics, AUROC and AUPRC, are used to evaluate the performance of all methods.
+\textbf{Evaluation Metric.} Following \citep{liu2021anomaly, qiao2024generative, ai2026semi}, two widely-used metrics, AUROC and AUPRC, are used to evaluate the performance of all methods.
 For both metrics, a higher value denotes a better performance.
 Moreover, for each method, we report the average performance after 5 independent runs with different random seeds.

 \textbf{Implementation Details.} Our GraphNC model is implemented in Pytorch 1.10.0 with Python 3.8, and all the experiments are performed using GeForce RTX 3090 (24GB).
 GraphNC is optimized using the Adam optimizer \citep{kinga2015method} with a learning rate of $5e-3$ for Photo and Reddit that have relatively high attribute dimensions, and $5e-4$ for Amazon, T-Finance, YelpChi, and Tolokers that have relatively low attribute dimensions, to avoid overfitting.
 The pre-trained teacher is set to GGAD \citep{qiao2024generative} by default, the experimental results of other teacher models can be found in Sec. \ref{sec:teacher}. $\alpha$ that controls the importance of NormReg is set to $0.01$ and the mask ratio for the augment mechanism is set $0.30$ by default.